cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Removed the starting underscore sign from some sources in the source selectors and fixed a bug

 = 0.1.1 =
-* Removed some traces of an automatic updater in order to get accepted as WordPress plugin
+* Removed some traces of an automatic updater to get accepted as a WordPress plugin

 = 0.1.0 =
 * First active version, first launch

 == Upgrade Notice ==
-Please do update the google feed manager to the latest version.
-Each update makes it sure you feed is following Google Feed rules so your product feed will be validated correct in Google Merchant center.
+= 2.0.0 - 30/10/2023 =
+* Important: This update introduces significant improvements to the feed generation algorithm for smoother feed processing, performance, and stability.
+We strongly recommend backing up your existing feeds before upgrading.